 3. Review your current spending habits

-Are you buying a $5 morning coffee every day from your favourite coffee shop?
+Are you buying a $5 morning coffee daily from your favorite coffee shop?
 Do you find yourself spending money on things you want rather than need?
 If you’re currently sitting on a lot of debt, it’s time to make a few lifestyle changes to help pay that debt off.
-That daily $5 dollar coffee for example is costing you roughly $150 dollars a month alone, which would be otherwise money well spent paying off your debt.
+That daily $5 dollar coffee, for example, is costing you roughly $150 dollars a month alone, which would be otherwise money well spent paying off your debt.
 So, as you have just prioritized your debt, you need to prioritize your spending habits as well and create a budget for yourself.
 Stick only to necessities and dedicate more of your money to paying off your debt.

 4. Find another source of income